-This article sparked a number of calls/emails from readers who wanted to discuss doing business in tough economic times.
-The discussions centered around “fear based” issues as a result of the economy, such as how to keep customers loyal, avoid price reductions, manage employee morale during layoffs and more.
+A recent article I wrote sparked several emails from readers who wanted to discuss doing business in tough economic times.
+The discussions centered around “fear-based” issues resulting from the economy.
+These include how to keep customers loyal, avoid price reductions, manage employee morale during layoffs and more.
 What follows is my overall response to some of these conversations.

 The same goes for employees.
 The potential for apathy, even anger, from an employee is high as employee morale potentially slips due to layoffs, wage cuts etc. Management must create an environment that fosters loyalty, both inside and outside of the company, in spite of the tough decisions they have to make.